CALL TODAY:

-Failure to Comply with Registration Requirements
+San Antonio Failure to Comply With Registration Requirements Lawyers

 A person commits the offense of Failure to Comply with Registration Requirements if he is required to register as a sex offender in Texas and fails to comply with any requirement.
 The date the indictment was presented and the day of the offense, if any occurred, shall not be computed within the three (3) year statute of limitation period for this criminal offense.